dannweeeee/FractionalWrapper/README.md

 3. Ownable.sol - for onlyOwner modifier, applied on setExchangeRate

 Both contracts are ERC20Mock, to issue tokens.
-FractionalWrapper must conform to ERC4626 specification.
+FractionalWrapper must conform to ERC4626 specifications.
 - All methods must be implemented
 - Implementation of convert* and preview* will be identical in this case (no need to calculate some time-weighted average for convert*).